ymksw/cg100-casioplot-emulator/README.md

 If you are making games, remember that things will run much slower on the actual calculator.

 ## setup
-	Ensure Python and Pygame are installed. (you can install it with `pip install pygame`) Place casioplot.py in the same directory as your project.
+ - Ensure Python and Pygame are installed. (you can install pygame with `pip install pygame`)
+ - Place casioplot.py in the same directory as your project.